justinclift/llir3/README.md

 Being worked on to add enough DWARF metadata, so that `-g` on the clang command line works and embeds decent ".debug_*" sections.

+When main.go is run, it will generate an LLVM IR file to stdout, so you'll probably want to redirect it to a file:

+    $ go run main.go > foo.ll

+This .ll file can be compiled to a Linux executable using clang:

     $ clang --target=x86_64-pc-linux-gnu -g -Wno-override-module -o foo foo.ll

+To view the DWARF debugging sections, use `llvm-dwarfdump`:

+    $ llvm-dwarfdump -color foo | more

-The goal is to have DWARF added to Wasm binaries, so a working debugger for Wasm can be created.
+The goal is to add DWARF to Wasm binaries, so a working debugger for Wasm can be created.

 A working command to generate Wasm from the .ll is:

     $ clang --compile --target=wasm32-unknown-unknown-wasm -g -Wno-override-module -o foo.wasm foo.ll

-Note that the `--compile` option there is required.
-Without it, clang will automatically attempt to link the Wasm for the current system (and fail):
+Note that the `--compile` option to clang is required.
+Without it, clang will attempt to link the Wasm for the current system, and fail:

 ```
 $ clang --target=wasm32-unknown-unknown-wasm -g -Wno-override-module -o foo.wasm foo.ll